Adam Schiff: Declassify report on Jamal Khashoggi killing as promised

 Congress subsequently passed a law requiring the U.S. Officer of the Director of National Intelligence, or ODNI, to release an unclassified report making details about Khashoggi’s killing available.

 That report was never released under former President Trump.
 Ms. Haines was asked Tuesday if she would reverse course if confirmed to lead the ODNI and she agreed.
+She was confirmed the following night.

 In the letter, released by Mr. Schiff‘s office, he specifically asked Ms. Haines to declassify the “classified annex” the ODNI provided to Congress in 2020 about Khashoggi’s killing with redactions as needed.